saadali0987/-Buttons/README.md

 The project is essentialy done but I hope to comeback later with improved css skills to make it better.
 Maybe I can convert this into a React project later someday and maybe even have a backend to get all the images and other products data instead of having them hardcoded.
 Also add a working feedback section.

-P.S the name is inspired by my late pet dog buttons.